frickm/dustingetz.github.com/_posts/2012-04-07-dustins-awesome-monad-tutorial-for-humans-in-python.md

 The pattern we see here, bind-bind-...-bind-unit, is the way we will write it from here on out.

 This is the point where Python fails us: we need macros to fix up this syntax.
-There's a clear pattern which we cannot abstract further with macros, that we cann't abstract with just higher order functions [1].
+There's a clear pattern which we cannot abstract further with macros, that we cann't abstract with just higher order functions*.
 Clojure provides a macro called `monad` which takes something that looks like a list comprehension, and re-writes it into the nested bind form we see here.
 If you squint at this the right way, the usage is very similar to a native list comprehension, and in fact with macros, we would be able to have equivalent syntax to list comprehensions.
 Oh well.

 I'm hand-waving over this a bit, you don't need to deeply understand this pattern in order to be able to wield it.

-[1] (TODO is this even true? can you abstract this further without macros? how would it look?)
+\* (TODO is this even true? can you abstract this further without macros? how would it look?)

 OK, now lets apply it to our banking example.